slazav/addphoto/Readme.md

 *  `map_zoom=i`        -- Map link zoom (default 6)
 *  `fig_lang=s`        -- fig language
 *  `fig_res=f`         -- fig resolution
-*  `html_headers:1`    -- generate html headers in the index file (default: 1)
+*  `html_headers:1`    -- generate html headers in the main page (default: 1)
 *  `html_charset=s`    -- add meta charset tag in html pages
 *  `html_viewport:1`   -- add meta viewport tag in html pages
 *  `html_screen_sw:1`  -- add "fit to screen" switch to html pages
 *  `html_arrows:1`     -- add navigation (ctrl-left/ctrl-right/esc buttons) to html pages
 *  `html_resize:1`     -- resizable images in html pages (default state of "size" button)

+*  `index_file=s` -- index file location (default: do not make index)
+*  `index_only:1` -- stop after updating index
+*  `index_ref=s`  -- string to be used in \ref, variables will be expanded using values from index

 ### File and directories

-* Index file.
+* Source file.
 It contains the album structure: list of images, text, configuration.
-Name of index file is taken from an argument of the program.
-In init mode (-I,--init option) index file is created (old one is moved to *.bak if it exists).
-In other modes the index file should exist.
+Name of the source file is taken from an argument of the program.
+In init mode (-I,--init option) source file is created (old one is moved to *.bak if it exists).
+In other modes the source file should exist.

 * Image folder.
 Folder for all album images and other files.
-It is specified in --imgdir option as a relative path from location of the index file.
+It is specified in --imgdir option as a relative path from location of the source file.
 Default value is '.'.
 Paths of all album images are counted from this folder.

-If a folder name is given to a program instead of index file the Image folder is set to this name and Index file name is foremed by adding .txt to this name.
+If a folder name is given to a program instead of source file the Image folder is set to this name and Index file name is foremed by adding .txt to this name.

 * HTML-file.
 File for html code of the album.
 File is always overwritten by the program.
-Specified by I<--html option as a relative path counted from location of the index file.
-Default name is created from the index file name by removing last extension (if it exists) and adding '.htm' instead.
+Specified by --html option as a relative path counted from location of the source file.
+Default name is created from the source file name by removing last extension (if it exists) and adding '.htm' instead.

 * Image files.
-In init mode (-I,--init option) program finds and write into the index file all image files located in the image folder (default) and in all subfolders (with -r, --recursive option).
-In the index file one can use any path to the image, relative to the image folder.
+In init mode (-I,--init option) program finds and write into the source file all image files located in the image folder (default) and in all subfolders (with -r, --recursive option).
+In the source file one can use any path to the image, relative to the image folder.

 * Thumbnails.
 There are two sizes of thumbnail images.
 Names for